griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Get the parameters

-Now, after we use the function `load_dotenv()`, we can pull the two parameters from our `.env` file, and also set the script name.
+Now, after we use the function `load_dotenv()`, we can pull the two parameters from our `.env` file and also set the script name.

 ```python title="app.py" hl_lines="4-6"
 # ...